alfredbaudisch/alfredbaudisch.com/content/posts/2022-07-16-from-unity-to-godot-where-are-my-game-objects-and-components.md

 If the base Scene is changed, the inherited scenes receive the new changes as well.
 Just like with Nodes, because Scenes are Trees of Nodes, and those Tree of Nodes are Nodes themselves.

-## Scene Tree aka Godot’s Nested Prefabs
+## Scene Tree aka Godot's Nested Prefabs

-In a new Scene Node Tree, you can add many different Scenes as Nodes and also add new standalone Nodes (remember that whenever a Node has a clapperboard icon, it’s an instanced Scene).
+In a new Scene Node Tree, you can add many different Scenes as Nodes and also add new standalone Nodes (remember that whenever a Node has a clapperboard icon, it's an instanced Scene).

 ![](/media/wp-content/2022/07/image-1.png)